FaVIQ: FAct Verification from Information-seeking Questions: Introduction

-In total, \dataname\ consists of 188k claims.
-We manually verified a subset of claims to ensure that they are as natural as human-written claims.
-Our analysis shows that the claims have significantly lower local mutual information---a metric that quantifies lexical bias in the data~\citep{schuster-etal-2019-towards}---than existing crowdsourced claims; claims involve diverse types of distinct entities, events, or properties that are semantically close, being more realistic and harder to verify without a complete understanding of the evidence text.

-Our experiments show that a model with no background knowledge performs only slightly better than random guessing, and the state-of-the-art model achieves an accuracy of 65\%, leaving significant room for improvements.
-Furthermore, training on \dataname\ improves the accuracy of verification of claims written by professional fact checkers, outperforming models trained on the target data only or pretrained on \fever\ by up to 17\% absolute.
-Together, our experiments demonstrate that \dataname\ is a challenging benchmark as well as a useful resource for professional fact checking.
+Our experiments show that a model with no background knowledge is merely better than random, and the state-of-the-art model achieves an accuracy of 65\%, indicating huge room for improvements.
+Furthermore, we show that training on \dataname\ improves the accuracy of verification of claims written by professional fact checkers~\citep{hanselowski2019richly,wadden2020fact}, outperforming models trained on the target data only or pretrained on \fever\ by up to 17\% absolute.
+Together, our experiments demonstrate that \dataname\ is a challenging benchmark as well as a useful resource for professional fact-checking.